 UGI Urges Residents to Prepare for Heating Season

-- Make sure the pilot light (if you have one) and thermostat are working correctly.
+- Make sure the pilot light (if the appliance is equipped with one) and thermostat are working correctly.

-- Check the fuel pipe and heating exchanger for cracks or leaks.
+- Check the fuel pipe and heat exchanger for cracks or leaks.

 - Test the efficiency of your heating system (how effectively your furnace or boiler converts fuel to heat).

 Clean or replace the filter.
 One of the simplest and most important ways to keep your heating system running efficiently is to maintain and/or replace the filters as recommended.
 Filters that are properly fitted and cleaned or replaced regularly can have a significant impact on your energy costs and the quality of air in your home.

 Filters should be replaced or cleaned, depending on your type of filter, about every three months.
 By keeping your filters clean, you will not only have your home better prepared for winter, but you may benefit if you experience fall allergies.

 Ensure the exhaust flue or chimney is clear of obstructions and in good condition.

 Have your chimney inspected for any damage that may have occurred during summer storms.
 Significant rainfall during the summer may have caused some chimneys to be blocked with debris.
 Blockages, cracked liners and other structural damage to chimneys can cause carbon monoxide to enter your home or soot to accumulate outside the liner, eventually leading to a chimney fire.